 After that, sit down, listen and write it out.
 Alternatively, you can use a service like rev.com for transcription.

 Go through the same process as above — edit, refine and polish.

 (Recording video now also has the added bonus of being great practice for creating video content in the future!
 Check out the top three reasons why your website needs videos. )

 Sometimes the best words are the ones that other people write.

 Reviews are a great place to get content, too.
 Happy customers say really nice things, especially in ways you wouldn’t expect.
-(Not actively asking for reviews?
-I recommend it!
-Check out this article on how to write an email asking for a Google review.)

 Take what other people have said as a starting point and craft your content from there.

 It’s also not something that comes naturally to everyone — like anything, you will probably need practice.
 But as a business owner, you know that being in business requires you to wear multiple hats.

 Don’t put too much pressure on yourself.
 The beautiful thing about the digital world is that anything can be changed.
 Get something out there and when you find that you want to update/add/remove it, it’s easy to do.
 Sometimes it’s easier to get something out there and polish it later than it is to have everything perfect from the start.

 Lastly, don’t forget to get feedback.
 It may be easier for someone else to spot that confusing sentence or see what you’re missing.